 And finally, the U.S. market tends to be expensive.
-Currently, it is trading at 22.9x trailing earnings, while the global market is at 12.1x.
+Currently, it is trading at 22.9x trailing earnings, while the global market is at 12.1x.1

 But global investing faces barriers

-It seems so straightforward—find the world’s best companies and buy them in your portfolio.
-But of course, it’s not that easy for several reasons.
+Finding the world's best companies and buying them in your portfolio seems so straightforward.
+But of course, it's not that easy for several reasons.

 First, there are currency impacts to consider.
-For example, the U.S. dollar is very strong now compared to most other currencies.
+For example, the U.S. dollar is stronger now than most other currencies.
 So that means that U.S.-based companies selling their goods overseas are at a disadvantage because their goods appear more expensive than those from local providers.
 Similarly, sales revenue falls when a U.S. company translates its foreign sales into U.S. dollars.